 Similarly, unless you live in a mid-floor flat, your roof is another area where heat can escape.
 While most homes have at least some loft insulation, often it’s not enough.
 Topping up from 120mm to at least 270mm of insulation will help – and it’ll save you around £35 each year on your bills.

 What’s more, if your loft is easy to access and has no damp or condensation problems, it should be easy to insulate – and in many cases, it is possible to do it yourself.
 However, flat roof insulation always requires professional insulation and damp roofs require professional assessment before work should be carried out.

 Invest in longer-term improvements

 When the money you can invest increases, so does the saving.
 So, if you’re able to spend more on making home energy improvements, consider installing solar panels.
-These are the most common domestic renewable energy source in the UK and, once you’ve paid for installation, your electricity costs will be reduced – saving you around £475 a year on your bills (based on a typical installation with occupants at home all day).
+These are the most common domestic renewable energy source in the UK and, once you’ve paid for installation, your electricity costs will be reduced – saving you around £360 a year on your bills (based on a typical installation with occupants home at 6pm in south England).